Co-Curricular Club Expo

 Drama Club is for all students and generally run once a week led by the student Head of Drama.
 Drama Club is a casual and fun club where anyone can come along and experience drama and improve their skills in a fun and friendly environment.
 Activities include script work, character creation, games and improvisation.
 Drama Club is open to everyone years 7-13 and weekly attendance is not required, but is recommended so you don’t miss anything.

 Rangi Ruru Girls’ School produce a senior production (for years 11, 12 and 13 students) and a junior production (for years 9 and 10 students) each year.
 We often collaborate with Christ’s College to do co-productions.
-In 2023 we will do a Senior Production here at Rangi Ruru and collaborate with Christ’s College on a Junior Production.
+In 2024 our Senior Production is the musical ‘Anything Goes’ with Christ’s College.
+We will do a Rangi Ruru only Junior Production in November.
 Information, with an overview of rehearsal times, will be given out at the first meeting of any production and parental consent is required.
 This is to ensure that parents are aware of the commitment needed.
 Information sent home regarding productions and events will include the relevant contact details.

 Stage Angels focus on theatre technologies, such as lighting, sound and stage management, throughout the year one afternoon after school per week.
 You will get to learn how to rig, focus and operate lights for theatre.
 We will also look at sound technology for theatre including creating soundscapes, sound effects and using microphones for theatre.
 Being a part of Stage Angels can lead to opportunities to work as crew for productions and also to gain service hours working on school events outside of class time.
 Former Stage Angels work as technicians in the entertainment industry.